Manuperezro/MSP3-data-Base/README.md

 - ![Database in SQlite](static/images/dbimg.png "DB browser")

-This is are the 3 tables I used when start the app.
+This are the 3 tables I used when started the app.

 - ![Tables](static/images/3databases.png "DB browser")